 So all things considered, the best comparison I can make is not Blade Runner, but a gritty Mission Impossible.
 The book’s finale also has an impossible break-in, past precision sensors, aided by a brilliant computer programmer offsite.
 It even includes disguise and a mask of some sort.
 Why gritty?
 Because of the smoking, the killing, the shooting, the semi-nihilistic protagonist, the explicit sex, and, the ultimate in grittiness: the snuff subplot…

-Yes indeed ladies and gentleman, the powerful rich bad guys in Altered Carbon are of that type.
+Yes indeed, the powerful rich bad guys in Altered Carbon are of that type.
 They are really, really, really powerful, as they like their sex to be the ultimate in domination: secretly killing whores.
 It’s a cartoon form of badassery, and apparently whole swats of the 1% in the 25th century like it like that.
 I wonder if that particular subplot says anything about the secret desires of the author, and it always puzzles me why on earth a story would turn to snuff – as if on the ultimate dystopian Earth things like the following would really come to pass: